This is a summary of my YouTube Video Review, you can watch the whole piece linked at the bottom of the blog post.

 - The cost vs the value.

-What is Royalty-Free Music & Why Do You Need it?
+What is Royalty-Free Music & Why Do You Need It?

 Royalty-free music is music that you can use without having to pay royalties and it's typically cleared for online use.
 This music can be free or paid once in case of a single track, or on a recurring basis if you subscribe to a royalty-free music service.

-Once you get licensing to the music, by either downloading free music from the YouTube audio library or joining a subscription-based platform, then that will help avoid any sort of copyright strikers or violations in your content.
+Once you get licensing to the music, by either downloading free music from the YouTube audio library or joining a subscription-based platform, then that will help you avoid any sort of copyright strikers or violations in your content.

-Music Platforms and Their Licensing
+Music Platforms & Their Licensing

 Now, another great option for music subscription is Epidemic Sound.
 In some ways it's similar, you have unlimited downloads and use, all rights covered meaning royalty-free and cleared for online content creation.

 But, unlike Artlist, Epidemic sound music can only be used when the license is active.
+Any videos that use the Epidemic Sound music posted during the active license will be fine, but videos posted with this music after the license expire will not be covered.

-Music Library size, Quality & Searchability
+Music Library Size, Quality & Searchability

 This really is the reason why we use these services, the size of the music library, the quality of the music and how easy it is to find what you are looking for.